ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 ***Data Cleaning:***
-  For model interpretation and overfitting reasons, we did not look at data points with popularity score under 5.
-We utilized 3 methods of data transformation: Log Transform for skewed features, Standard Scaling for normally distributed features, and Min-Max Scaling for features without obvious distributuons.
+  For model interpretation and to avoid overfitting, we excluded data points with a popularity score below 5.
+We applied three different data transformation methods: Log Transformation for skewed features, Standard Scaling for features that followed a normal distribution, and Min-Max Scaling for features without an obvious distribution pattern.

 ***Models:***
   To explore which features are more relevant and influential to the popularity score, we used three models for feature selection.
 * *Random Forest:*
-  We used impurity-based feature importance of Random Forest to determine which feature is more useful for reduction in impurity when splitting data at verious nodes.
-A 5 fold cross validation was performed on trainning data with the best parameters selected, and we used them to obtain feature importance when fitting.
-The result below showed in descending order of importance.
+  We used impurity-based feature importance from the Random Forest model to identify which features contributed the most to reducing impurity when splitting the data at various nodes.
+A 5-fold cross-validation was conducted on the training data to select the best parameters, which were then used to fit the model and obtain the feature importance scores.
+The results below are displayed in descending order of importance.
   ![](images/random_forest_feature_importance.png)
 * *Lasso Regression:*
-  We also used lasso regression for feature selection, since lasso shrinked some coefficients of variables to 0 by adding a penalty term to the loss function.
-A 5 fold cross validation was performed on trainning data to select optimal alpha from large values, and then we obtained coefficients from the optimal model.
-The result below showed selected features in blue and unselected features with coefficient 0.
+  We also utilized Lasso regression for feature selection, as it shrinks some variable coefficients to 0 by adding a penalty term to the loss function.
+A 5-fold cross-validation was performed on the training data to select the optimal alpha from a range of values.
+We then obtained the coefficients from the optimal model.
+The results below show the selected features in color and the unselected features with coefficients of 0
   ![](images/lasso_feature_selection.png)
 * *OlS Regression:*
-  Last but not least, we used ols regression to get estimated coefficients.
-OLS Regression in the Statsmodels package allowed for statistical inference such as p values of coefficients, which were also useful in determine influential features.
-Below showed the summary of fitting a OLS Regression.
+  Lastly, we employed OLS regression to obtain the estimated coefficients.
+Using the OLS regression function from the Statsmodels package allowed us to perform statistical inference, such as calculating p-values for the coefficients, which helped identify influential features.
+The summary of the OLS regression fitting is shown below.
   ![](images/ols_regression_summary.png)

 ## E.Case Study(czz)